Creating Templates and Prompts

 How to write a prompt

 When you designate a template as a prompt, you should treat the body of the template as instructions you would write to ChatGPT.
-Here are some examples:
+Here is an example:

 Context that is sent to ChatGPT